WICG/PEPC/explainer.md

 -   It allows users to **revert** a previous "deny" decision if they have changed their mind and are now interested in the feature that the site provides.
+-   It is more **accessible**.
+The PEPC can have standard, localized, screen reader announcements that make the purpose of the element comprehensible and consistent across websites.
+The scrim and a contextually localized prompt greatly increase the chance that a magnification user will observe the permission request after interacting with the element.

 Example usage: